blade-lang/blade-docs/docs/tutorial/hello.markdown

 blade hello.b
 ```

 Can you see it?
 Now you are a Blade ninja!
+You now know two ways to print something to screen and you can use
+the REPL and a file to create a Blade program.
 Give yourself a pat on the back and tell yourself weldone.
 You did good.

 For those of you who still can't see it, pick a sledge hammer, smash your computer and go get something modern.

+We'll learn more about the `print` thing you saw there later.
+For now, it's good enough to know that there are two ways show something on the screen.

+1. Using the `echo` command
+2. Using the `print` function

+You'll see how they differ when we explain `print` better [here](./tutorial/builtin-functions).

 ## Blade the Calculator